rundeck/docs/docs/history/CVEs/log4j.md

 **Updates**

 _Update May 10, 2022_
 The JIRA plugins bundled with Rundeck Enterprise utilize the JIRA REST Java Client Library.
 This includes a Log4j version 1.2 that will flag security scanners.
-Atlassian states that "Some on-premises products use an Atlassian-maintained fork of Log4j 1.2.17, which is not vulnerable to CVE-2021-44228".
+Atlassian states that _"Some on-premises products use an Atlassian-maintained fork of Log4j 1.2.17, which is not vulnerable to [CVE-2021-44228][]"_.
 More details at [FAQ from Atlassian](https://confluence.atlassian.com/kb/faq-for-cve-2021-44228-1103069406.html).
 After upgrading to a minimum version listed above, if your installation is not using JIRA it is safe to remove the `rundeckpro-jira-plugins-*.jar` from the `libext` folder.
 (You must still update to a version above to mitigate all issues.)